sidewayss/private-to-public/README.md

 If I'm wrong and any of these characters are used by programmers for single character names (some of these character blocks intend their characters to be combined), please let me know.

 If your class family has more than 2,400 private names and you need to increase the limit, I'd be happy to oblige :) As it is, I think I could have left it at 512 using only Latin 1 Supplement and Latin Extended.
 Or at 620 using only the Canadian aboriginal symbols, which are pretty cool looking and the largest verifiable, single block.
 But in the process of finding the biggest block, I found several big ones, and it was simple enough to link them up, preempting any realistic need to extend the limit in the future.

-\* *The single-character public names could be separated by static vs instance because those namespaces are separate.
-It would increase the number of names available, depending on how many of each you have.*